-Such rights of rescission and damages are subject to certain limitations including the following: (a) if the purchaser elects to exercise its right of rescission against the issuer, it shall have no right of action for damages against that party; (b) in an action for damages, a defendant will not be liable for all or any portion of the damages that the defendant proves do not represent the depreciation in value of the securities resulting from the Misrepresentation relied on; (c) no person or company, other than the issuer, will be liable for any part of the offering memorandum or any amendment to it purporting to be made on the person's or company's own authority as an expert or purporting to be a copy of or an extract from the person's or company's own report, opinion or statement as an expert, unless the person or company for than the issuer, it is all there had been no Misrepresentation; (d) in no case shall the amount recoverable exceed the price at which the securities were offered; and no person or company is liable in an action for rescission or damages if that person or company proves that the purchaser purchased the securities with knowledge of the Misrepresentation.
-A purchaser resident in Saskatchewan should refer to the provisions of the Saskatchewan Act and its regulations for particulars of the rights discussed above are in addition to and without derogation from any other right or remedy which a purchaser might have at law.
+Such rights of rescission and damages are subject to certain limitations including the following: (a) if the purchaser elects to exercise its right of rescission against the issuer, it shall have no right of action for damages, against that party; (b) in an action for damages, a defendant will not be liable for all or any portion of the damages that the defendant proves do not represent the depreciation in value of the securities resulting from the Misrepresentation relied on; (c) no person or company, other than the issuer, will be liable for any part of the offering memorandum or any amendment to it purporting to be made on the person's or company's own authority as an expert or purporting to be a copy of or an extract from the person's or company's own report, opinion or statement as an expert, unless the person or company failed to conduct a reasonable investigation sufficient to provide reasonable grounds for a belief that there had been no Misrepresentation or believed there had been a Misrepresentation; (d) in no case shall the amount recoverable exceed the price at which the securities were offered; and no person or company is liable in an action for rescission or damages if that person or company proves that the purchaser purchased the securities with knowledge of the Misrepresentation.

+A purchaser resident in Saskatchewan should refer to the provisions of the Saskatchewan Act and its regulations for particulars of the rights and defences discussed above and consult with a lawyer.
+The rights discussed above are in addition to and without derogation from any other right or remedy which a purchaser might have at law.

 Pursuant to the Saskatchewan Act, the rights discussed above must be exercised within certain time periods.
-These time periods are: (a) an action for rescission must be started within 180 days after the date of the transaction that gave rise to the action; (b) an action for damages must be started by the earlier of (i) one year after the purchaser first had knowledge of the facts giving rise to the action; or (ii) six years after the date of the transaction that gave rise to the transaction that gave rise to the action.
+These time periods are: (a) an action for rescission must be started within 180 days after the date of the transaction that gave rise to the action; (b) an action for damages must be started by the earlier of (i) one year after the purchaser first had knowledge of the facts giving rise to the action; or (ii) six years after the date of the transaction that gave rise to the action.